Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Discussions

 \subsection{Ablation on Curriculum Scheduling}

-Considering the importance of reference quality and the disadvantages of fixed references as discussed in Section~\ref{sec:ablation_reference}, we propose Dynamic Reference Scheduling which encourages the model to surpass increasingly higher-quality references as the model evolves.
-To demonstrate the effectiveness of this scheduling approach, we ablate the scheduling methods in RL training, including mixed training without scheduling, static scheduling and our proposed dynamic scheduling.
-As shown in Table~\ref{sec:dynamic_curriculum}, the results demonstrate the effectiveness of our approach.

-Given the importance of reference quality and the limitations of fixed references discussed in Section~\ref{sec:ablation_reference}, we propose \textit{Dynamic Reference Scheduling}, which encourages the model to progressively surpass higher-quality references as it evolves.
-To evaluate the effectiveness of this scheduling strategy, we conduct an ablation study comparing three RL training setups: mixed training without scheduling \textit{(None)}, static scheduling which partitions the training set into two subsets with references of different quality, and our proposed dynamic scheduling.
-As shown in Table~\ref{sec:dynamic_curriculum}, the results confirm the superiority of our approach.
-Furthermore, both static and dynamic scheduling outperform the no-curriculum baseline, demonstrating the effectiveness of incorporating curriculum into the RL training process.
+Given the importance of reference quality and the limitations of fixed references discussed in Section~\ref{sec:ablation_reference}, we propose \textit{Dynamic Reference Scheduling}, which progressively introduces higher-quality references as the model evolves.
+To validate this strategy, we conduct an ablation study comparing three curriculum setups: mixed training without scheduling, static scheduling which partitions the dataset into two subsets with different difficulty, and our proposed dynamic scheduling.
+As shown in Table~\ref{ablation:curriculum}, the results confirm the superiority of our approach.
+Furthermore, both static and dynamic scheduling outperform the no-curriculum baseline, demonstrating the effectiveness of incorporating curriculum into RL.